pataraco/dot_files/README.md

 # bash_aliases
-copy of my bash_aliases file with all my aliases and functions that make my job easier
+copy of my bash_aliases file with all my aliases and functions that make my job easier WTH - including some other . files too!

 ## Description
 I'm constantly creating and using bash functions to make my job easier.